Cyclic Objects from Surfaces: Cyclic modules from (co)algebras

 \subsection{Cyclic duals}

 The cyclic duality~$L$ from Section~\ref{connes loday dual} transforms the cocyclic $\kk$-module~$C^\bullet$ from Section~\ref{objetdedebut} into the cyclic~$\kk$-module~$C^\bullet\circ L$.
-For any~$n\in \N$, $C^\bullet\circ L(n)=C^n=\Hom_{\mc B}(C^{\tens n+1}, \uu)$.
-The faces $\{\tilde{d}_i^n\}_{n\in \N^*, 0\le i \le n}$, the degeneracies $\{\tilde{s}_j^n\}_{n \in \N, 0\le j \le n}$, and the cyclic ope\-rators $\{\tilde{t}_n\}_{n \in \N}$ are computed by formulas
+For any~$n\in \N$, $C^\bullet\circ L(n)=C^n=\Hom_{\mc B}\bigl(C^{\tens n+1}, \uu\bigr)$.
+The~faces~\smash{$\bigl\{\tilde{d}_i^n\bigr\}{}_{n\in \N^*, 0\le i \le n}$}, the degeneracies \smash{$\bigl\{\tilde{s}_j^n\bigr\}{}_{n \in \N, 0\le j \le n}$}, and the cyclic ope\-rators \smash{$\bigl\{\tilde{t}_n\bigr\}{}_{n \in \N}$} are computed by formulas

-Similarly, the functor~$L^{\opp}$ transforms the cyclic $\kk$-module~$A_\bullet$ from Section~\ref{sec-alg} into the cocyclic $\kk$-module~$A_\bullet \circ L^{\opp}$.
-By definitions,~$A_\bullet \circ L^\opp(n)=A_n=\Hom_{\mc B}(A^{\tens n+1}, \uu)$ for all~$n\in \N$.
-The cofaces~$\{\tilde{\delta}_i^n\}_{n\in \N^*, 0\le i \le n}$, the codegeneracies~$\{\tilde{\sigma}_j^n \}_{n\in \N, 0\le j \le n}$, and the cocyclic operators~$\{\tilde{\tau}_n\}_{n\in \N}$ are computed by formulas
+Similarly, the functor~$L^{\opp}$ transforms the cyclic $\kk$-module~$A_\bullet$ from Section~\ref{sec-alg} into the cocyclic~$\kk$-module~$A_\bullet \circ L^{\opp}$.
+By definitions,~{$A_\bullet \circ L^\opp(n)=A_n=\Hom_{\mc B}\bigl(A^{\tens n+1}, \uu\bigr)$} for all~${n\in \N}$.
+The cofaces~\smash{$\bigl\{\tilde{\delta}_i^n\bigr\}{}_{n\in \N^*, 0\le i \le n}$}, the codegeneracies~\smash{$\bigl\{\tilde{\sigma}_j^n \bigr\}{}_{n\in \N, 0\le j \le n}$}, and the cocyclic operators~$\{\tilde{\tau}_n\}{}_{n\in \N}$ are computed by formulas

-Note that the construction~$A_\bullet \circ L^\opp$ is a particular case of the work of Akrami and Majid~\cite{cycliccocycles} (since any algebra in a braided category with a twist is a ribbon algebra in the sense of~\cite{cycliccocycles}).
+Note that the construction~$A_\bullet \circ L^\opp$ is a particular case of the work of Akrami and Majid~\cite{cycliccocycles}, since any algebra in a balanced category is a ribbon algebra in the sense of~\cite{cycliccocycles}.

-\subsection{On the (co)homology of $C^\bullet$ and $C_\bullet$}
+\subsection{On the (co)homology of $\boldsymbol{C^\bullet}$ and $\boldsymbol{C_\bullet}$}

-Let~$\kk$ be a commutative ring,~$\mc{B}$ a braided~$\kk$-category with a twist and~$C$ any coalgebra in~$\mc B$.
+Let~$\kk$ be a commutative ring,~$\mc{B}$ a balanced~$\kk$-category and~$C$ any coalgebra in~$\mc B$.
 Let~$\alpha \co \uu \to C$ be a morphism such that~$\varepsilon\alpha=\id_\uu$.
 For example, if~$C$ is a bialgebra in $\mc B$, then we can take $\alpha$ to be the unit of~$C$.
-By expanding and writing in the categorical setting~\cite[Remark 1.]{khalkhali-rangipour}, we obtain that Hochschild (co)homology of underlying (co)simplicial modules of $C^\bullet$ and $C_\bullet$ appears only in degree zero.
-Indeed, the $n$-th Hochschild cohomology $HH^n(C^\bullet)$ of $C^\bullet$ is the $n$-th cohomology of the cochain complex
+By expanding and writing in the categorical setting~\cite[Remark~1]{khalkhali-rangipour}, we obtain that Hochschild (co)homology of underlying (co)simplicial modules of $C^\bullet$ and $C_\bullet$ appears only in degree zero.
+Indeed, the~$n$-th Hochschild cohomology $HH^n(C^\bullet)$ of $C^\bullet$ is the $n$-th cohomology of the cochain complex

-where $\beta_{n}= \sum_{i=0}^n (-1)^i \delta_i^n.$ Then the family $\{h_n\co \Hom_{\mc B}(C^{\tens n+1},\uu)\to \Hom_{\mc B}(C^{\tens n},\uu)\}_{n\in \N^*},$ defined by setting for any~$f \in \Hom_{\mc B}(C^{\tens n+1},\uu)$,
+where \smash{$\beta_{n}= \sum_{i=0}^n (-1)^i \delta_i^n$}.
+Then the family \smash{$\bigl\{h_n\co \Hom_{\mc B}\bigl(C^{\tens n+1},\uu\bigr)\to \Hom_{\mc B}\bigl(C^{\tens n},\uu\bigr)\bigr\}_{n\in \N^*}$}, defined by setting for any~$f \in \Hom_{\mc B}\bigl(C^{\tens n+1},\uu\bigr)$,

 satisfies the equalities